 In general, mysqlbackup follows the mysql style of processing configuration options: [mysqlbackup] and [client] group options are passed as command-line options.
-Any command-line options that you specify when you run mysqlbackup override the values from the configuration file, and in the case of duplicate options, the last instance takes precedence. mysqlbackup also reads options in the [mysqld] group to detect parameters related to the source repository when no connection to mysqld is available.
+Any command-line options that you specify when you run mysqlbackup override the values from the configuration file, and in the case of duplicate options, the last instance takes precedence.

+mysqlbackup also reads the following options in the [mysqld] group in the configuration file to detect parameters related to the source repository when it is not connected to mysqld: